Sheki halva: Origin

-Although Sheki halva has its own recipe and characteristics, this type of halva is thought to have originated in ancient Mesopotamia.
+The Sheki type of halva is thought to have originated in ancient Mesopotamia.

-There are some stories known in Sheki regarding Sheki halva's origins.
-According to one, it was prepared by cooks of the Sheki khan who loved sweet desserts and ordered to make something very sweet.
-As a result, the cooks prepared Sheki halva and it became very popular in this region.
-Another story assumes that the origins of this halva came from Tabriz as Mashadi Huseyn, a merchant from Tabriz, came to Sheki and informed local merchants about the recipe of halva.
+Origin stories include that it was prepared by cooks of the Sheki khan, who loved sweet desserts and ordered his cooks to make something very sweet.
+The cooks prepared Sheki halva and it became very popular in this region.
+Another story explains it halva came via Mashadi Huseyn, a merchant from Tabriz, who came to Sheki and spread the recipe.

+Ingredients

+The main ingredients are rice flour, sugar, peeled hazelnuts, coriander seeds, cardamom, and saffron.
+Traditionally the rice flour must be ground in a water mill.

 Preparation

-Sheki pakhlava has three main parts: rishta, stuffing and syrup.
-The main ingredients are rice flour, sugar, peeled hazelnuts, coriander seeds, cardamom, and saffron.
+Sheki pakhlava is made by pastry professionals, known as halvachi, and is not traditionally made at home.
+It is a daylong process.

-One of the specific requirements for Sheki pakhlava is to use rice flour ground only in a water mill.
-The other characteristic is containing grid-shaped rishta made by pouring kneaded dough onto a hot griddle through a special funnel with eleven holes and baking it in a minute.
+Sheki pakhlava has three main parts: the rishta, a thin webbing of dough; the stuffing; and syrup.
+The rishta is made by pouring kneaded batter onto a hot griddle through a special funnel in with eleven holes, moving it to form a web, and to bake very quickly.

 Stuffing is made of crumbled hazelnuts, ground cardamom and coriander seeds.
 After placing 8–10 rishta layers on a round copper tray, the stuffing is added and then it is covered with 5–10 rishta layers.
 The top layer is decorated with saffron in a square shape reminiscent of shabaka.
 It is generally baked over charcoal for 10–20 minutes.
 Hot sherbet syrup is poured on Sheki halva before leaving it to rest over 8–10 hours.